 I’ve added my clearing choice, why hasn’t Track updated?

-This will be updated when we make an official decision.
-If you’ve met all the requirements of your offer then we’ll approve it shortly.
+We will review your application and providing you’ve met all the requirements of your offer then we’ll confirm your place.

 What grades do I need to apply for a course during clearing?